-Internal vibrators shall be lowered vertically into the concrete without being forced downward until the tip of the vibrator reaches the bottom of the form or until it penetrates into a previously consolidated lift.
+Internal vibrators shall be lowered vertically into the concrete without being forced downward until the tip of the vibrator

+Proper use of vibrators to consolidate concrete requires trained operators.
+High slump concrete, such as concrete with slumps greater than about 5 inches can easily be overreaches the bottom of the form or until it penetrates into a previously consolidated lift.
 Vibrate the concrete until air bubbles within the vibrator's field of action essentially stop coming to the surface.
 Withdraw the vibrator slightly slower than it was lowered.
 Reinsert the vibrator making sure the fields of action overlap and repeat the vibration process until all of the concrete in the product has been consolidated.
 Do not use vibrators to move concrete laterally.